mathie/nanowrimo/_drafts/puppet.md

   get sent to it.

-And a load balancer is a trivial example (which I'm sure could be represented with Haskell's IO monad if one wanted to be particularly picky).
+And a load balancer is a trivial example (which I'm sure could be represented with the IO monad in Haskell if one wanted to be particularly picky).
 What about database servers that persist real data, or parts of the system that asynchronously defer operations to other parts of the infrastructure?